 2. CORRECT IT

 The key at this stage is to show empathy and demonstrate to your customer that you truly care about their position and that you’re listening deeply to their concerns.
-Much of our handling difficult customers training revolves around exercising your emotional intelligence: your ability to recognize and understand emotions in yourself and others, and your ability to use this awareness to manage your behavior and relationships with your customers.
+Much of our handling difficult customers training revolves around exercising your emotional intelligence.
+This is your ability to recognize and understand emotions in yourself and others, and your ability to use this awareness to manage your behavior and relationships with your customers.

 Once you’ve determined what’s required to meet the customer’s needs, work to do what is best for both the customer and the company.